Program Director: Darren Wheelock, Ph.D.

 Master of Science, Plan B only

-The master of science in criminal justice data analytics (CJDA) is designed to develop graduates with the skills and knowledge to harness data and employ analytical tools effectively to inform ethical planning, decision making, and problem solving in provider, payer and government organizations in criminal justice.
+The master of science in criminal justice data analytics (CJDA) is designed to develop graduates with the skills and knowledge to harness data and employ analytical tools effectively to inform ethical planning, decision making, and problem solving in criminal justice agencies and related organizations.
 The program also offers an accelerated 5-year bachelor's and master's degree option.

 Students completing the master of science in criminal justice data analytics will be able to:

 - Identify crime analysis opportunities that can be ethically addressed through an understanding of crime, criminal offending, the operations of criminal justice organizations, and the US criminal justice system.